List of Call the Midwife characters: Sister Evangelina

 Sister Evangelina is the only one of the sisters who comes from the same tough, uncompromising background as the community they serve.
 Physically vigorous, she has a robust sense of humour.
 Her energy and drive make her extraordinarily effective at her job.
 However, she does not suffer fools gladly and her blunt speech and attitude often offend.
 She has a particularly contentious relationship with the aristocratic Sister Monica Joan, who often provokes her to breaking point.
 Growing up in poverty has toughened her up, making her a very comical character in the show.

 Sister Evangelina knows a lot about the poverty and hardships in Poplar and often shares her insights with the young midwives.
 She is very close to Sister Julienne, to whom she often serves as a sounding board.
 In Series 3, it is revealed she has several siblings including an older brother who was killed on active service in a war and a younger brother, Vincent, who returns to her life after being absent for several years during her golden jubilee.
 It was seeing the birth of Vincent that inspired a young Sister Evangelina to become a nun during her formative years, a goal she achieved in 1909.
 In 1960 Sister Evangelina has to have an operation due to illness.
 Her pre-order name was Enid Atwood.
 In 1961, Sister Evangelina temporarily left Nonnatus House for an enclosed order.
 She returns in Episode 7.
 She announces that she had a stroke two months after she left the convent and has now lost movement in her left arm.
 In Episode 8, Sister Evangelina passes away following a second stroke.

 Despite her gruff exterior and apparent lack of patience with others, she is deeply cherished and respected by not only her colleagues, but her Poplar community, a great many of whom she delivered—as evidenced by the masses who turned out to congratulate her on the occasion of her jubilee, and to pay their final respects two years later.

+She reappears as a ghost in the final episode of series 15, as Sister Moaica Joan dies alongside several other deceased Sisters.